 Selling, general and administrative expenses consist primarily of salaries and other related costs for personnel serving the executive, sales and marketing, business development, finance, accounting, information technology, legal and human resource functions.
 Other costs include facility costs not otherwise included in cost of product sales or research and development expense and professional fees for legal and accounting services.
-Our general and administrative expenses increased due to the addition of personnel to support the increased scale of our operations and to meet the reporting obligations applicable to public companies.
-We currently market and sell BioThrax directly to the DoD and HHS with a small, targeted marketing and sales group.
-As we seek to broaden the market for BioThrax and if we receive marketing approval for additional products, we expect that we will increase our spending for marketing and sales activities.
+We currently market and sell BioThrax directly to the HHS with a small, targeted marketing and sales group.
+As we seek to broaden the market for BioThrax and if we receive marketing approval for additional products we expect that we will increase our spending for marketing and sales activities.